Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>When using a mesh pyramid based LOD approach each interior node in the i3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
 The correspondence between a reduced LOD feature in an interior node and the same feature in descendant nodes is based purely on the ID of the feature.
 With mesh pyramids there is no concept of an LOD tree for an individual feature but rather for the entire content of the node (all features contained by that node).
 Applications accessing the i3S tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>

 <p>The main advantage of this mechanism is that clients require less information for performing
-the switch.Node switching is the default Lod Switching model for layer types that implement  meshpyramid profile.</p>
+the switch.Node switching is the default Lod Switching model for layer types that implement  meshpyramids profile.</p>

 <h4>Feature Switching</h4>